 Even producing more and better food and making sure people eat balanced diets will not by itself eliminate the hunger problem.
 Contaminated water supplies and intestinal parasites compound the effects of malnutrition.
 High levels of illiteracy cripple educational efforts aimed at rural farmers.
 Unjust laws and corrupt government officials can also callously trap people at poverty levels.

 Social malignancies also send a lot of children to bed hungry every night.
-In Haiti, where I was a missionary, men abandoning their common-law wives and children leave hosts of people hungry.
-Only the clear preaching of a life-changing gospel by churches like ours can make a permanent difference in this and other situations. [ e-book on Haiti ]
+In Haiti, where I was a missionary, men abandoning their common-law wives and children is what leaves hosts of people hungry.
+Only the clear preaching of a life-changing gospel by churches like ours can make a permanent difference in this and other situations. [ The Kingdom of God strikes back in Haiti ]

 Many societies around the world are in desperate need of radical changes.
 Many of these needed changes will come only when individuals are changed spiritually by the power of the Holy Spirit.
 That's why I give through the Church of the Nazarene.
 My world hunger dollars link up with my World Evangelism Fund giving to impact the whole person: body, mind and soul.